ReconOS/reconos.github.io/documentation/userguide/index.md

 ---
 # User Guide

-GThis guide should give you an introduction into the development of applications with ReconOS.
+This guide should give you an introduction into the development of applications with ReconOS.
 You will understand how to implement your hardware and software threads and how to synchronize them by using the mechanisms provided by ReconOS.